CipherAtlas/sakura-call/README.md

 Budgets are alerts, not hard spending stops.
 The quota policy is the hard guardrail for accidentally creating larger resources inside the Sakura Call compartment.

+When the VM is stopped, the boot volume remains.
+That is expected and is covered by the block-storage quota.
+The public IP is not reserved, so it may change between starts; `run.sh` fetches the current public IP every run and rebuilds the app with the matching TURN URL.

 ## Commands

 ```bash